 Shauna Marshall received her B.A. from Washington University, St. Louis and her J.D. from U.C.
 Davis.
 She then joined the U.S. Justice Department's Honor Program as a trial attorney in the Antitrust Division.
 She left the Justice Department in 1984 and spent six years as a staff attorney for Equal Rights Advocates, working on impact cases, public education, and organizing campaigns on behalf of low income women and women of color.

 Ms. Marshall spent the next four years in the Stanford and East Palo Alto community, receiving her J.S.M. from Stanford, lecturing in the areas of civil rights and community law practice at Stanford Law School, and directing the East Palo Alto Community Law Project.
-She joined the Hastings faculty as a Clinical Professor in 1994 and served as Associate Academic Dean from 2000 to 2002 and became Academic Dean in 2005.
+She joined the UC Hastings faculty as a Clinical Professor in 1994 and served as Associate Academic Dean from 2000 to 2002 and became Academic Dean in 2005.
+She stepped down as Academic Dean in June 2013 and is now an Emeritus member of the UC Hastings faculty.
 Her writings reflect her interest in ethical issues apparent in community law practice and civil rights litigation.

 Hugo Morales is the Executive Director of Radio Bilingüe, Inc. In 1976, Mr. Morales and an all-volunteer staff of farmworkers, former farmworkers, and artists founded Radio Bilingüe, which, on July 4, 1980, began radio broadcast operation over the entire San Joaquin Valley.
 Radio Bilingüe is now a national satellite community radio service in Spanish, English and Mixteco that serves Latino radio audiences in the Northern Hemisphere.
 It has its headquarters in Fresno, regional offices in Salinas and El Centro, and national production studios in San Francisco.
 Radio Bilingüe has six full-power FM radio stations: 3 serving the San Joaquin Valley (KSJV- Fresno, KMPO-Modesto, KTQX-Bakersfield), one station serving Mendocino county (KVUH- Laytonville), one serving the Salinas Valley (KHDC-Salinas), and one serving the Imperial Valley (KUBO-El Centro).
 Radio Bilingüe is the recognized Spanish-language radio service for the public radio system in the United States.
 It serves over half a million listeners with its pioneering daily Spanish-language national talk show, Línea Abierta, its independently produced news service, Noticiero Latino, and its rainbow of Spanish-language traditional folk music for its national Latino audiences.
 The entire 24-hour daily operation is totally devoted to public service.
 Radio Bilingüe has a full-time staff of 25.